cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 <!-- Do we want to make message longer? -->

 signing_commitments
-: An list of l SigningComitment values, where t <= l <= n, ordered in ascending order by SigningComitment.id.
+: An list of w SigningComitment values, where t <= w <= n, ordered in ascending order by SigningComitment.id.
 This list MUST NOT contain more than one SigningComitment value corresponding to each signer.
 Signers MUST ignore SigningPackage values with duplicate SignerIDs.